stcarrez/ada-wiki/README.md

 * Parse a wiki text such as Mediawiki, Creole, PhpBB, Dotclear and Google Code
 * Parse HTML content in embedded wiki text,
 * Filter out the wiki, HTML or text through customizable filters,
-* Render the wiki text in HTML or text
+* Render the wiki text in HTML, text or another wiki format

 To use Ada Wiki library, configure as follows:
 ```